Nothing good rhymes with Charlotte

 5. Reading this many glossies at once could prove to be a very expensive habit.

 And I realised that there is thankfully still plenty out there for me.
-OK the fashion has changed a little bit (although I notice crop-tops still haven’t disappeared back to the nineties where they belong), the celebrities I read about are new (what ever happened to Shampoo?) and Sugar never suggested I consider quitting my job and setting up my own business (school was kind of a non-negotiable commitment), but my reasons for enjoying them are still the same – for a little light relief, a quick fix of celebrity, and to maybe even learn a thing or two.
+OK the fashion has changed a little bit (although I notice crop-tops still haven’t disappeared back to the nineties where they belong), the celebrities I read about are new (what ever happened to Shampoo?) and Sugar never suggested I consider quitting my job and setting up my own business (school was kind of a non-negotiable commitment).
+But my reasons for enjoying them are still the same – for a little light relief, a quick fix of celebrity, and to maybe even learn a thing or two.
 It’s just a shame they don’t include song lyrics any more so I guess I’ll have to google them like everybody else.

 As to which magazines are aimed at me, I guess the good news is that the answer is all of them; there was something in every single one that I enjoyed.
-Granted there were also a few bits that were of less interest – with a chocolate habit like mine, features about diets and exercise regimes are never going to be my thing, and there’s only so many ‘sex secrets’ articles one woman can read in a lifetime – but a quick turn of the page and I was back onto something more up my street.
+Granted there were also a few bits that were of less interest – with a chocolate habit like mine, features about diets and exercise regimes are never going to be my thing – but a quick turn of the page and I was back onto something more up my street.

 My only disappointment was that none of them included any pictures of Boyzone for me to put up so I suppose I’ll just have to find my own.
 My bedroom door’s looking awfully bare.